-- Student Waivers: 2 copies (found in Planning Tools) - Bring the waivers with you to Emerald Bay.
-The originals will need to be provided to the Program Director at the opening Chaperone Meeting, so it is recommended that schools make copies for their own records. - Chaperone Waivers: 2 copies (found in Planning Tools) - Bring the waivers with you to Emerald Bay.
-The originals will also be provided to the program director at the opening Chaperone Meeting. - Special Request online form - This form is completed online and is an opportunity to communicate dietary needs, special housing requests, or any other pertinent information that we should know about your group. - Program Planner (found in Planning Tools) - The Program Planner is where you will select the courses for your students.
-The Program Planner is due two weeks before your Arrival Day to give ample time to prepare your Program Schedule as well as the staff work schedules. - Animal Groups & Housing Assignments - The Trip Coordinator is responsible for assigning students to Cabins, Campsites, and Animal Groups of up to 16 students.
+Student Waivers: 2 copies (found in Planning Tools) • Bring the waivers with you to Emerald Bay.
+The originals will need to be provided to the Program Director at the opening Chaperone Meeting, so it is recommended that schools make copies for their own records.
+Chaperd one Waivers: 2 copies (found in Planning Tools) • Bring the waivers with you to Emerald Bay.
+The originals will also be provided to the program director at the opening Chaperone Meeting.
+Special F Request online form • This form is completed online and is an opportunity to communicate dietary needs, special housing requests, or any other pertinent information that we should know about your group.
+Program Planner (found in Planning Tools) • The Program Planner is where you will select the courses for your students.
+The Program Planner is due two weeks before your Arrival Day to give ample time to prepare your Program Schedule as well as the staff work schedules.
+Animal G Proups & Housing Assignments • The Trip Coordinator is responsible for assigning students to Cabins, Campsites, and Animal Groups of up to 16 students.
 This should be a thoughtful process as Chaperones know their students best.
-Please see page 21 for detailed instructions. - Boat Manifest - Please bring a completed Boat Manifest with the First and Last name of each participant including teachers/chaperones and include your final total number.
+Please see page 21 for detailed instructions.